polkadot-developers/knowledgebase/current/advanced/block-import.md

 [manual-seal](https://substrate.dev/rustdocs/v2.0.0-alpha.8/sc_consensus_manual_seal/index.html)
 nodes, blocks are imported directly into the client.
 But most consensus engines will need to perform additional verification on incoming blocks, update their own local state databases, or both.
-To allow consensus engines this opportunity, it is common to wrap the client in another struct which is also `BlockImport`.
+To allow consensus engines this opportunity, it is common to wrap the client in another struct that is also `BlockImport`.
 This nesting leads to the term "block import pipeline".

 An example of this wrapping is the